slemeur/quarkus-reactjs-postit-app/README.md

-# The Cloud Ready Post-it application
+# The Post-it application
-A Cloud ready Post-it app composed of:
+A cloud-native Post-it app composed of:
 - a Quarkus backend,
 - a Nodejs/Reactjs frontend and
 - a Mongodb database